Mau Mau rebellion: Background

 Settler societies during the colonial period could own a disproportionate share of land.
 The first settlers arrived in 1902 as part of Governor Charles Eliot's plan to have a settler economy pay for the Uganda Railway.
 The success of this settler economy would depend heavily on the availability of land, labour and capital, and so, over the next three decades, the colonial government and settlers consolidated their control over Kenyan land, and forced native Kenyans to become wage labourers.

 Until the mid-1930s, the two primary complaints were low native Kenyan wages and the requirement to carry an identity document, the kipande.
 From the early 1930s, however, two others began to come to prominence: effective and elected African-political-representation, and land.
 The British response to this clamour for agrarian reform came in the early 1930s when they set up the Carter Land Commission.

-The Commission reported in 1934, but its conclusions, recommendations and concessions to Kenyans were so conservative that any chance of a peaceful resolution to native Kenyan land-hunger was ended.
-Through a series of expropriations, the government seized about 7000000 acre of land, most of it in the fertile hilly regions of Central and Rift Valley Provinces, later known as the White Highlands due to the exclusively European-owned farmland there.
-In Nyanza the Commission restricted 1,029,422 native Kenyans to 7114 sqmi, while granting 16700 sqmi to 17,000 Europeans.
-By the 1930s, and for the Kikuyu in particular, land had become the number one grievance concerning colonial rule, the situation so acute by 1948 that 1,250,000 Kikuyu had ownership of 2,000 square miles (5,200 km^{2}), while 30,000 British settlers owned 12,000 square miles (31,000 km^{2}), albeit most of it not on traditional Kikuyu land.
-"In particular", the British government's 1925 East Africa Commission noted, "the treatment of the Giriama tribe [from the coastal regions] was very bad.
-This tribe was moved backwards and forwards so as to secure for the Crown areas which could be granted to Europeans."
+The Commission reported in 1934, but its conservative recommendations ended any prospect of a peaceful resolution to native land-hunger.
+The government seized approximately 7,000,000 acres of fertile land in the Central and Rift Valley regions, creating the 'White Highlands' exclusively for European settlement.
+While land was the primary grievance for the Kikuyu, the impact was equally acute for Kalenjin communities in the Rift Valley.
+In Kericho, the Kipsigis and Talai clans were evicted to make way for tea plantations; under the Laibon Removal Ordinance of 1934, the British deported the Talai clan to the Gwassi Hills in Nyanza.
+Simultaneously, the Ogiek people were systematically displaced from their ancestral forests in the Mau Escarpment to make way for government forest reserves and settler farmland.
+In Nyanza, the Commission restricted over 1 million Kenyans to 7,114 square miles while granting 16,700 square miles to 17,000 Europeans.
+The 1925 East Africa Commission also highlighted the 'very bad' treatment of the Giriama at the coast, who were repeatedly relocated to secure Crown land for settlers.

 The Kikuyu, who lived in the Kiambu, Nyeri and Murang'a areas of what became Central Province, were one of the ethnic groups most affected by the colonial government's land expropriation and European settlement; by 1933, they had had over 109.5 sqmi of their potentially highly valuable land alienated.
 The Kikuyu mounted a legal challenge against the expropriation of their land, but a Kenya High Court decision of 1921 reaffirmed its legality.
 In terms of lost acreage, the Masai and Nandi people were the biggest losers of land.